Author: BibleAsk

 “I will hear you when your accusers also have come.’
 And he commanded him to be kept in Herod’s Praetorium.”

 The apostle remained in custody in Caesarea for a period of two years, awaiting trial before the Roman governor Felix (Acts 24:27).
 During this time, he had opportunities to share his testimony and defend his faith before Felix and other officials.
+This period of imprisonment was marked by significant interactions that allowed Paul to articulate the gospel message to influential figures, demonstrating how God can use even prolonged periods of confinement for His purposes.

-3. Imprisonment in Rome:
+3. Imprisonment in Rome

 After appealing to Caesar, the apostle was transported to Rome to stand trial before the emperor.
 Acts 28:16 (NKJV) records his arrival in Rome: